 Legislation was passed by Congress to permit NCUA to create a temporary Corporate Credit Union Stabilization Fund (CCUSF) to absorb costs and borrowings incurred by the Fund related to the corporate credit union collapse.
-It was anticipated that the NCUA Board would assess annual premiums to repay these stabilization costs through the year 2021 at its discretion.
-No CCUSF premium was assessed for the years ended December 31, 2017 and 2016 due to subsequent loss recovery settlements and gains recognized by the Fund in recent years.
 Effective October 1, 2017, the NCUA closed the CCUSF and incorporated the assets into the NCUSIF.
+At its February 15, 2018 open meeting, the NCUA Board unanimously approved a NCUSIF equity distribution to all eligible financial institutions.
+The distribution was reported within Other Noninterest Income.